 - 1/2 cup shredded iceberg lettuce from 1 small head

-- 20 leaves papalo (see note above), or fresh cilantro leaves
+- 20 leaves papalo (see note), or fresh cilantro leaves

 - 8 thin tomato slices from 2 medium tomatoes